 Fly to the Qatar Prix de l’Arc de Triomphe

-Arrive in the most efficient way possible: Paris–Le Bourget (LBG) is Europe’s leading business‑aviation airport and the natural choice for the Arc weekend.
-AirX can tailor a charter to your party size and schedule, from super midsize-comfort jets to VIP Airliners when your group or wardrobe needs serious space.
-On request, we’ll synchronise your arrival with course opening times, arrange airside‑to‑car transfers and coordinate onward movements through trusted partners.
+Arrive in the most efficient way possible: Paris–Le Bourget (LBG) is Europe’s leading business-aviation airport and the natural choice for the Arc weekend.
+AirX can tailor a charter to your party size and schedule, from private jets to VIP Airliners when your group or wardrobe needs serious space.
+On request, we’ll synchronise your arrival with course opening times, arrange airside-to-car transfers and coordinate onward movements through trusted partners.

 Planning an unforgettable Prix de l’Arc de Triomphe 2025 weekend?
 Share your dates, party size and departure city, and AirX will help build a door-to-door plan: a private jet to Paris landing at Le Bourget, airside-to-car transfers, and timings aligned to your chosen enclosure or hospitality.
 Speak to AirX today and let us handle the flying so you can focus on the thrill of race day.